-Stocks surge to record highs, kicking off Christmas week
+Stocks kick off Christmas week with record highs

 |BOEING COMPANY

-Live Nation Entertainment, Zebra Technologies and Steris are the newest members of the S&P 500, replacing Affiliated Managers Group, TripAdvisor and The Macerich Co.
+Live Nation Entertainment, Zebra Technologies and Steris became the newest members of the S&P 500, replacing Affiliated Managers Group, TripAdvisor and The Macerich Co.

 |Ticker